 When the heart was completely stamped, we took off the template and had a colorful heart on our card.

 After making two cards, it was taking FOREVER so we decided to use our extra large pencil to make the stamps.
 It worked much better for us.
 The boys wrote an I and U on the side of the heart to complete the front of the card.

 The boys took turns writing on the back of the cards.
 On a couple they wrote things they loved about their Aunt/Uncle.
 On others they wrote Happy Valentine’s Day.

-I was especially proud of Luke for how hard he worked writing on the back of the cards.
+I was especially proud of my preschooler for how hard he worked writing on the back of the cards.
 For just turning 5 years old, he is doing really good at his writing.

 We were also inspired by a fun idea from I Can Teach My Child using broken hearts to make an alphabet matching game.
 I made a template of hearts in which each heart contained the capital letter on the left side and lowercase on the right side.
 After cutting out each heart, I cut a zig-zag line through the middle to make it a puzzle.

 We laid all the capital letters out on the table while keeping the lowercase letters in a pile to the left.
-Luke took the top lowercase letter on the pile and matched it up with the capital letter.
+My son took the top lowercase letter on the pile and matched it up with the capital letter.
 I put my template in a PowerPoint document which you can download HERE.
-I was worried it looked a little distoted so if you want each individual page in PDF format I can email them to you, just leave your email address in a comment below.

 We also worked on Math with this What’s a Heart Worth worksheet I found at Mrs. Wheeler’s First Grade Tidbits.
 You can stop by her website to download the worksheet and check out more of her fun ideas.
 I picked up the little hearts in the Target dollar section and labeled each one with numbers 1-9.
 For my preschooler I filled each heart with a different number of pennies for him to count.
 For my first grader I filled them with pennies, nickles, dimes and quarters for him to count.